Harold & Kumar Escape from Guantanamo Bay poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to Harold and Kumar actively choose to escape from Guantanamo Bay, performing oral sex on guards to get keys.
 They commit to the adventure of clearing their names on the run., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False victory: Harold and Kumar share a bonding moment and believe they're making progress toward Texas and freedom.
+Significantly, this crucial beat False victory: Harold and Kumar share a bonding moment and believe they're making progress toward Texas and freedom.
 They feel hopeful about clearing their names and reuniting with their girls., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 74 minutes (74% through) represents the emotional nadir.
 Here, Harold and Kumar are recaptured.
 Their friendship is tested as they blame each other for their predicament.
-They face execution or life imprisonment, and all hope seems lost., indicates the protagonist at their lowest point.
+They face execution or life imprisonment, and all hope seems lost., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 79% of the runtime.
 They discover Ron Fox's phone revealing his corruption and the truth about the setup.
 This evidence gives them the key to proving their innocence and taking down the real villain., demonstrating the transformation achieved throughout the journey.